videolan/x265/doc/reST/cli.rst

 	higher than the actual level, the actual requirement level is signaled.

-	Beware, wpecifying a decoder level will force the encoder to enable VBV for constant rate factor encodes, which may introduce non-determinism.
+	Beware, specifying a decoder level will force the encoder to enable VBV for constant rate factor encodes, which may introduce non-determinism.